 - Examine your children’s textbooks and the curricula to determine if the material is equitable and multicultural.

-- Expose your child or grandchild to multicultural experiences…buy or get books from the library that feature children of all races and many cultures, take them to the Festival of Nations and other such events, involve them in churches and other organizations that are multiracial and multicultural.
+- Expose your child or grandchild to multicultural experiences…buy or get books from the library that feature children of all races and many cultures.
+The EyeSeeMe bookstore in University City is a great resource for books that feature People of Color.
+Take your children to the Festival of Nations and other such events, involve them in churches and other organizations that are multiracial and multicultural.
+Take them to the St. Louis Art Museum and look at works created by Black artists.
+Read books and articles written by Black authors.

 - Check out We Stories, an organization that aims to get white families talking about race and racism.